 Multiculturalism.
-Participants reported their orientation toward multiculturalism on the Multicultural Acquisition subscale (13 items: seeking or valuing novel cultural knowledge or experiences) and their sense of ethnic/racial group defensiveness on the Ethnic Protection subscale (12 items: discomfort with multiculturalism, preference for one's own culture) of the Global Orientations Scale (Chen et al., 2016).
-A Likert scale from 1 = strongly disagree to 7 = strongly agree, was used with higher scores indicating higher levels of each construct.
-Subscale averages were computed (Cronbach's alpha = .84 & .69, respectively).
+Participants reported their orientation towards multiculturalism on the Multicultural Acquisition subscale (13 items - seeking or valuing novel cultural knowledge or experiences) and their sense of ethnic/racial group defensiveness on the Ethnic Protection subscale (12 items - discomfort with multiculturalism, preference for one's own culture) of the Global Orientations Scale (Chen et al., 2016).
+A Likert scale from "1 = Strongly disagree" to "7 = Strongly agree," was used with higher scores indicating higher levels of each construct.
+Subscale averages were computed (Cronbach's $\alpha = 0.84 \& 0.69$, respectively).

 Daily COVID-19 Impact.
-A single-item measurement from the Pandemic Stress Index was used (Harkness, 2020): "How much has the COVID-19 pandemic impacted your day-to-day life?" on a scale from $1 = not \ at \ all$ to 5 = extremely.
+A single-item measurement from the Pandemic Stress Index was used (Harkness, 2020): "How much has the COVID-19 pandemic impacted your day-to-day life?" on a scale from "1 = Not at all" to "5 = Extremely."

 Psychological Distress.
-Using the Patient Health Questionnaire-4 (PHQ-4; Kroenke et al., 2009), participants reported how often they had been bothered by symptoms of anxiety or depression over the past 2 weeks on a scale from 0 = not at all to 3 = nearly every day.
-The four items were summed ($\alpha = .83$; possible range = 0-12).
+Using the Patient Health Questionnaire - 4 (PHQ-4; Kroenke et al., 2009), participants reported how often they had been bothered by symptoms of anxiety or depression over the past two weeks on a scale from "0 = Not at all" to "3 = Nearly every day."
+The four items were summed ($\alpha = 0.83$; possible range = 0-12).

 Demographics.
-In addition to age in years, participants reported their (a) annual income on a 1 (less than \$25,000) to 9 (\$200,000 or more) scale used in Distefano et al. (2018); (b) education on a 1 (some high school) to 7 (graduate or professional degree) scale used in Distefano et al. (2018); (c) political affiliation on a 1 (very liberal) to 5 (very conservative) scale adapted from the Pew Research Center (2018); and (d) distance from their zip code to the George Floyd memorial murder site in miles as the crow flies (to account for the psychological impact of physical proximity to the site and to related protests).
+In addition to age in years, participants reported their 1) annual income on a 1 (Less than \$25,000) to 9 (\$200,000 or more) scale used in Distefano et al. (2018); 2) education on a 1 (some high school) to 7 (Graduate or professional degree) scale used in Distefano et al. (2018); 3) political affiliation on a 1 (very liberal) to 5 (very conservative) scale adapted from the Pew Research Center (2018); and 4) distance from the George Floyd memorial murder site in miles as the crow flies from their zip code (to account for the psychological impact of physical proximity to the site and to related protests).
 See Table 1 for details.